• What mining equipment is used in surface mining?

 Optimise Your Mining Truck Maintenance

-The HPT utilises high strength steel with a Birnell rating greater than 450HB, choosing premium strength steel ensures the HPT truck body is durable and wear-resistant even in the harshest conditions.
-The simplified design requires less, and lower cost maintenance that is more amicable to in-field servicing, resulting in overall time and money savings for the end user.
+The HPT utilises high strength steel with a Birnell rating greater than 450HB.
+Choosing premium strength steel ensures the HPT truck body is durable and wear-resistant even in the harshest conditions.
+The simplified design requires less and lower cost maintenance that is more amicable to in-field servicing.
+It results in overall time and money savings for the end user.
 The reduced V angle from 4.5° to 3° creates a curved body profile that is resistant to impacts through the centre loading zone.
-Impact capping is included into the base design to protect the body walls from damage during loading.
+Impact capping is included in the base design to protect the body walls from damage during loading.

 A customisable laminated rear floor plate provides additional resistance to berm dragging and paddock dumping.
 This enhanced protection serves to extend the life of the tub area subject to the greatest wear.

-Austin Engineering offer continued cost savings by providing outstanding product support and extensive warranties as well as comprehensive maintenance scheduling and on and off site repairs.
+Austin Engineering offers continued cost savings by providing outstanding product support and extensive warranties as well as comprehensive maintenance scheduling and on and off-site repairs.

 Reduced Dump Trucks Cycle Time Equals Increased Productivity